Library Cards & Materials

 Online resources may be used to enhance or broaden the Library’s reference collection.
 Such services will be used with a patron if they are determined by reference staff to be the best or most readily available source of information.

 A twenty-one (21) day loan period applies to most Lake Geneva Public Library owned materials.
 New books and audio books are circulated for fourteen (14) days.
 Videos, compact discs, DVDs, and past issues of magazines circulate for seven (7) days.
+Other special items (Launchpads, iPad, STEM kits, dolls, Kindles, etc.) may have shorter loan periods – please check your receipt or with library staff.
+These items may also be required to be checked out and returned at the Lake Geneva Public Library front desk.

 Reference materials and current issues of magazines and newspapers do not circulate.